shevisj/subtext-codec/README.md

-# subtext
+# subtext-codec
 ### Steganographic data encoding in natural language using LLM logit-rank steering

-**subtext** is a proof-of-concept codec that hides arbitrary binary data inside seemingly normal LLM-generated text.
+**subtext-codec** is a proof-of-concept codec that hides arbitrary binary data inside seemingly normal LLM-generated text.
 It works by steering a language model’s next-token choices using the **rank** of each token in the model’s logit distribution.
 With the same model, tokenizer, prefix, and parameters, the process is fully reversible — enabling text that reads naturally while secretly encoding bytes.